-School’s out, and that means more teenage drivers on the road.
+School’s out, and that means more teen drivers on the road.
 This increase in inexperienced drivers could also make the roads less safe overall and even lead to an increase in car accidents caused by teenage drivers.

 The AAA Foundation for Traffic Safety calls the period between Memorial Day in May and Labor Day in September the “100 Deadliest Days.”
 Crashes involving teen drivers “increase significantly during the summer because teens are out of school and driving more.”
 Across the United States, over 8,300 people died in crashes involving teen drivers during this 100-day time period between the years of 2008 to 2018.

 Unfortunately, those who are injured as a result of this summertime increase are not limited to negligent or reckless teen drivers.
 AAA Foundation research found that nearly two-thirds of people injured or killed in a crash involving a teen driver are people other than the teen behind the wheel.
 As the summer gets going, now is a critically important time to speak with teenage drivers and passengers about these trends and how to avoid joining the statistics of teenagers and young adults injured in crashes caused by teen drivers.